 The poet Hu Xudong told Artspace China, “The 1980s were the heyday of modern Chinese poetry.
-Poetry was like pop culture then---it played the role karaoke has today.
+Poetry was like pop culture then — it played the role karaoke has today.
 Twenty years ago there was no such thing as karaoke, and every small city or town would have a place where people would get together after dinner and read poetry.
 It was such an everyday thing, so lively.
 Every night was like a mini-poetry carnival.
 These days we have online communities.
-Every creative group has its own online communities---art, film, literature---but the most obvious is in the area of poetry, where the internet has had the biggest impact on the community’s development.”
+Every creative group has its own online communities — art, film, literature — but the most obvious is in the area of poetry, where the internet has had the biggest impact on the community’s development.”
 [Source: Christen Cornell, Artspace China July 15, 2011]

 Hu Xudong is Associate Professor at the Institute of World Literature at Beijing University.
 He’s also a poet, and was one of China’s first internet technicians, co-running an early website called New Youth (Xin Qingnian) which innovated with technology and language.
 What better person to give a lowdown on contemporary Chinese poetry, its origins in an “80s zine scene, and its internet iterations”.Read on for a bird’s eye view.